ShaunSpinelli/shaunspinelli.github.io/content/posts/my-failed-interview-1.md

 ## My Solution

 The first step was to model the grid as a graph where each cell is a node, and edges exist between adjacent open cells.
 From there, I implemented **Breadth-First Search (BFS)** to traverse the graph and track parent nodes, which allowed me to backtrack and verify if the path was valid.

+> The implementation is in TS as requested for the interview, making the solution a bit verbose.

 Here’s how I approached it: